gambettinha/hello-node/README.md

 In order to run this example you need to download nodejs from http://nodejs.org/.

-Or if you are smarter and have a Mac :), just

-    brew install node
+#### NVM

+**If you run Linux of Mac read this first!**

-*I strongly recommend that you use NVM (for linux or mac) to manage node environments, it is similar to rbenv or virtualenv for python.*
+I strongly recommend that you use NVM (for linux or mac) to manage node environments, it is similar to rbenv or virtualenv for python.

+On MAC:

     brew install nvm

+On Linux, follow the instructions at https://github.com/creationix/nvn.
+After you installed *nvm* run the following:

     nvm install v0.11.10
     nvm use v0.11.10

-*Out of luck if you run Windows, try using wnvm or nodist, they seem to do the job.*
+*You are out of luck if you run Windows, try using wnvm or nodist, they seem to do the job.*

+#### Manual installation

+Using homebrew on mac just:

+    brew install node

+Or on debian linuxes:

+    apt-get install node

+#### Running the application

 After downloading this repo, navigate to the repo root directory and run the command below, it will install all needed dependencies.